drhsqlite/fossil-mirror/www/image-format-vs-repo-size.md

 This `Makefile` illustrates two primary strategies:

-### Input and Ouput File Formats Differ by Extension
+### Input and Output File Formats Differ by Extension

 In the case of SVG and the bitmap image formats, the file name extension differs between the cases, so we can use `make` suffix rules to get the